jobcloud/Sylius/docs/book/products/attributes.rst

    $this->container->get('sylius.repository.product_attribute')->add($attribute);

-In order to assign value to your Attribute you will need a factory of ProductAttributeValues, use it to create a new value object.
+In order to assign a value to your Attribute you will need a factory of ProductAttributeValues, use it to create a new value object.

 .. code-block:: php